sauravnaruka/snip/README.md

 ## Search

+Search works in following steps:
+**Prerequisite**: [Inverted Index](#inverted-index) needs to be build before the search operation, using the `build` command

+1. User query [text is preprocessed](#Text-Preprocessing) and converted into a list of tokens
+2. List of tokens are searched based on [Inverted Index](#inverted-index).
+In Inverted index we maintain token -> Movie mapping.
+Therefore we fetch movies for each token.
+Once we get 5 results, we break from the search

 ### Text Preprocessing

 To improve keyword-based search accuracy, we need to normalize both the query and the target text through a few preprocessing steps.
 For instance, the words run, Run, and running should all be recognized as the same keyword during search.